Judge declines to block killing of more wolves in the Kettle River Range of Ferry County

 "Nobody signs up to work at Fish and Wildlife wanting to kill things and we have people on our end who aren't happy about it," Lehman said.
 "It's emotional no matter what side you're on."

-Whether or not range riders were in an area, Shepherd said, is not as important as the larger issue: once a pack is habituated to eating cattle, it's hard to break the cycle.

-"I don't know that any amount of riding would stop that," he said.

 Despite the polarized nature of the wolf debate, there are still groups working toward consensus and cohesion.
-On Monday, NEWWCC board members, a coalition of ranchers, biologists and concerned citizens met in Republic, Wash.
+Earlier this month, NEWWCC board members, a coalition of ranchers, biologists and concerned citizens met in Republic.
 There they discussed how to better advertise the cooperation and good-faith efforts that do exist in wolf country.

-"Right now (the conversation) is should we have wolves or should we have ranchers," said Daniel Curry, a range rider for NEWWCC who attended Monday's meeting.
+"Right now (the conversation) is should we have wolves or should we have ranchers," said Daniel Curry, a range rider for NEWWCC who attended the meeting.
 "Well I think we should have both."

 A minimum of 126 wolves, 27 packs and 15 breeding pairs were counted by WDFW during their annual winter survey.
 Research by the University of Washington indicates that the wolf population could be much higher.
 Wolves are protected by state endangered species rules in the eastern third of the state, while they remain federally protected in the western two-thirds of the state.